Bhargav-Kulkarni123/Codes/README.md

-# Verilog Simulation Repository
+# Verilog Codes Simulation Repository

-## My Name: Bhargav

 ### Purpose of the Repository
 I created this repository to help those who are stuck with Verilog simulation.
 The codes provided here are the ones that I have worked on and for which I got the correct output during my simulations.